maghead/maghead/README.md

     + table 'i_d_numbers'        tests/schema/tests/IDNumber.php
     + table 'wines'              tests/schema/tests/Wine.php

+As you can see, we added a lot of new tables (schemas), and LazyRecord parses the database tables to show you the difference to let you know current status.

+> Currently LazyRecord supports SQLite, PostgreSQL, MySQL table parsing.

-which shows the diff from database. and now you can generate the migration script or upgrade database schema directly.
+now you can generate the migration script or upgrade database schema directly.

 to upgrade database schema directly, you can simply run: